Some extreme doping test results show athletes' health at risk - expert

 The reports did not say that any athletes had failed doping tests, only that the tests had been abnormal, which can sometimes be a sign of cheating.

-The allegations are the latest setback to tarnish the multi-billion dollar world of sport after the scandal at football's global governing body, FIFA.
+The allegations are the latest setback to tarnish the multi-billion dollar world of sport after the scandal at soccer's global governing body, FIFA.

 PRESUMED INNOCENCE

-Athletics are a central part of the Olympics, the only sporting event that rivals football's World Cup in scale and which collects billions of dollars from sponsors like Coca-Cola (KO.N), Panasonic (6752.T), Visa (V.N) and McDonald's (MCD.N).
+Athletics are a central part of the Olympics, the only sporting event that rivals soccer's World Cup in scale and which collects billions of dollars from sponsors like Coca-Cola, Panasonic, Visa and McDonald's.

 International Olympic Committee (IOC) President Thomas Bach told reporters on Monday he had spoken to the World Anti-Doping Agency (WADA) head Craig Reedie and had full confidence in that body to investigate the claims thoroughly, adding the IOC would act with "zero tolerance" if there should be a case involving results at an Olympic Games.